 People like Blake, Scott, Tyler, and many others have done a great job of doing this.
 But none of them have done this in a vacuum.
 They work together and with others to drive that change, to build these organizations, and through collaboration, they make their organizations greater than they could ever have been on their own.

-think about how we can be effective agents of social entrepreneurship and social good, let us focus on how we can learn from and work with others at the tables around us.
+As we think about how we can be effective agents of social entrepreneurship and social good, let us focus on how we can learn from and work with others at the tables around us.
 The true victor in social entrepreneurship is not just the innovators and founders of these incredible organizations but even more so are those whose lives and well being are made better through the process.

 I commend you, my fellow social entrepreneurs, for all of your hard work, for your focus on something bigger than yourselves, and to a cause and legacy that will far out live any immediate change you can enact.
 Continue to dream big and execute with excellence.
 Fight the conventional territorial attitude that most visionaries have to “own” or “control,” and create solutions that use the broader worldview of contributing to and participating in social good.
 Collaborate, innovate, and develop ideas that can truly change the world.